matter-labs-archive/PlasmaWebUI/README.md

 # Plasma Web UI
 This project contains React based web app that demonstrates basic interaction with matter plasma.
-To use that sample you must have metamask installed
+To use that sample you must have metamask installed.

+That repo uses https://github.com/matterinc/PlasmaTransactionJS as a dependency so you need to clone it with `--recursiv` flag

 ### To launch do the following:
-- Clone repo with submoules `git clone --recursive https://github.com/matterinc/PlasmaWebUI.git`
+- Clone repo with submodules `git clone --recursive https://github.com/matterinc/PlasmaWebUI.git`
 - `npm i`
 - Set parameters that defined in `.env` file
 ```